 Technical analysts said gold looked set for more gains after

-it broke above $1,613, downward trendline resistance on daily
+it broke above $1,613, a downward trendline resistance on daily

-U.S. gold futures for April delivery settled up
+U.S. gold futures for April delivery gained $4.60 to

-Safe-haven bids were evident as U.S. equities slid after
+Safe-haven bids were evident as U.S. equities fell while

-Wall Street's drop overshadowed a batch of data suggesting
+as weak technology stocks overshadowed a batch of data

 However, analysts said weakness from wider markets related